ViktoriaLi/KittyCatApp/README.md

 # KittyCatApp

-Test task for application to MacPaw Internship 2020

 This app developed without third-party libraries and contains such functionality:

 1. List of breeds with detail info in separate screen